 Choose the instrument for the job.
-MAP is a small set of tools for auditing AI interaction records, replaying runtime gates, testing gated chats, and reading the code key behind the findings.
+MAP is a small set of tools for auditing AI interaction records, testing gated chats, and reading the code key behind the findings.

 For students